 The second strand in the literature relies mainly on behavioral criteria in identifying middle powers and explaining their foreign policy conduct in the international system.
 Whereas this approach considers positional criteria to be necessary for middle power status, scholars working within this framework propose that the criteria themselves do not determine such states’ behavior.
 The central tenet of this literature is that middle powers have an intrinsic motivation to act as “good citizens” in international relations, conducting an altruistic, virtuous foreign policy that reflects the interest of the global community rather than their individual interest.
 In other words, states that have the material capabilities of middlepowermanship and choose to play an altruistic role in the international system are middle powers.
 Since not all states that qualify as positional middle powers share this predisposition, scholars argue that middle powers ought to be identified through behavioral patterns rather than assumptions about a country’s size or capabilities.

 Centered on the idea of national role conceptions, the behavioral approach argues that states adopt a virtuous foreign policy precisely because they identify as middle powers and have in fact construed this concept of middle power to mean such activism in the international system.
 Through this behavioral approach, any state, great or small, can be identified as a middle power.
-The behavioral conception of middle powers identifies distinctive types of behavior that emerged in the wake of structural changes in the international system.
+The behavioral conception of middle powers identifies distinctive types of behavior.
 The first assumption is that middle powers are status-quo oriented.
-This hypothesis emerged after World War II, when middle powers were particularly active in the creation of the UN and actively supported the maintenanceof the international system.
+This hypothesis emerged after World War II, when middle powers were particularly active in the creation of the UN and actively supported the preservation of the post-WWII alliance system.
 From this perspective, scholars postulate that middle powers have a stake in the international system and benefit from its stability, and may therefore be considered to be self-interested and status-quo oriented.
 Middle powers are, consequently, identified through their embrace of and involvement in mediation efforts, peacebuilding activities, etc.

 During the post-Cold War period, the second generation of middle power scholarship identified a second type of behavior characteristic of middle powers.
 As new economic and security challenges emerged, middle powers came to be identified through their involvement in “niche diplomacy.”
 Niche diplomacy refers to the efforts by states to use their functional expertise to act as leaders or facilitators on a given international issue.
 Scholars have noted that, during this period, middle powers have used their capacity to build coalitions of states, NGOs, and social movements to respond to emerging international challenges.
 For example, Canada and Australia led international efforts to ban cluster munitions under the “human security” paradigm.